KaitlynParsons/Tutorials/dapp/README.md

 * truffle (npm install truffle -g)

 ## Setup
-- from the root directory: truffle compile
+- From the root directory: truffle compile
 - Use [Ganache](https://www.trufflesuite.com/ganache) to launch a personal blockchain for Ethereum development
-- from the root directory: truffle migrate
+- From the root directory: truffle migrate
 - Install and setup the MetaMask add-on in chrome
   - Connect MetaMask to the blockchain create by Ganache.
     - Main Network > Custom RPC